 Some more advance fans, like the tower fans, will use around 100 Watts.

-Those fans that have additional features, like cooling or heating, will use many more watts.
-Depending on the characteristics, they can use up to 2000 Watts or even more.
+Fans with additional features, like cooling or heating, will use many more watts.
+They can use up to 2000 Watts or even more depending on the characteristics.

-Energy, power and electricity are terms that relate to the same question, which is ‘how much electricity does an electric fan use’ and ‘how much does it cost to run an electric fan’.
+Energy, power, and electricity are related to the same question: ‘ how much electricity does an electric fan use’ and ‘how much does it cost to run an electric fan.’

 Depending on the size and characteristics of the fan, it will use more or less energy/power.

-If you want to know how much energy/power does a fan use, you just need to find the power rating of the electric fan.
+If you want to know how much energy/power a fan use, you need to find the power rating of the electric fan.

-Once you know the power rating, you will be able to calculate the electricity usage and electricity cost using the calculator from the ‘Electricity cost calculator’ section.
+Once you know the power rating, you can calculate the electricity usage and cost using the calculator from the ‘Electricity cost calculator’ section.

-An small electric fan with a power consumption between 30 to 50 Watts, it is NOT expensive to run.
+A small electric fan with power consumption between 30 to 50 Watts is NOT expensive to run.

 A larger fan, like a tower fan, with a power consumption of 100 Watts, it is NOT expensive to run unless it is kept on 24×7